carbon-language/carbon-lang/llvm/docs/TableGen/LangRef.rst

 A given class can only be defined once.
 A ``class`` declaration is considered to define the class if any of the following is true:

-.. break ObjectBody into its consituents so that they are present here?
+.. break ObjectBody into its constituents so that they are present here?

 #.
 The :token:`TemplateArgList` is present.
 #.
 The :token:`Body` in the :token:`ObjectBody` is present and is not empty.